dmakarau/ImageRecognitionApp/README.md

 ### TextRecognizer
 The heart of the OCR functionality, using Apple's Vision framework:
+- Supports both `ImageResource` (bundled images) and `UIImage` (custom photos)
 - Processes images with high accuracy recognition level
 - Extracts text observations and candidates
 - Returns recognized text as a concatenated string

 ### ImageGalleryView
-A responsive grid layout displaying sample images:
+A responsive layout with both predefined and custom image options:
-- 3x3 grid of navigation-enabled image thumbnails
+- 3x3 grid of navigation-enabled sample image thumbnails
-- Rounded corners and padding for visual appeal
+- PhotosPicker integration for selecting custom images from photo library
-- Navigation links to detailed text recognition views
+- Seamless navigation to text recognition views
+- Rounded corners and visual styling for enhanced UX

 ### TranslationView
 Handles the translation workflow: